bladesmaster/remote_buddy/README.md

 Volumio service for bluetooth and USB remotes support

-This service is intended for Volumio boxes and provides universal support of various bluetooth based remotess and USB based devices (remotes with USB dongle, volume knobs, multimedia keyboards e.t.c)
+This service is intended for Volumio boxes and provides universal support of various bluetooth based remotes and USB based devices (remotes with USB dongle, volume knobs, multimedia keyboards e.t.c)

 ## Main features

-1. It is universal, must work for all such devices without any code changes IR based remotes can work via Flirc USB dongle (https://flirc.tv)
+1. It is universal, must work for all such devices without any code changes.
+   IR based remotes can work via Flirc USB dongle (https://flirc.tv)

 2. Multiple connected HID devices are supported, each of them will work